Lee Meriwether: 2000s

 In 2002, she appeared in the documentary film Miss America.
 In 2003, Meriwether appeared in the TV-Movie Return to the Batcave: The Misadventures of Adam and Burt.
 She also appeared off-Broadway in the interactive comedy, Grandma Sylvia's Funeral.
 She voiced Big Mama in the video game Metal Gear Solid 4: Guns of the Patriots for the PlayStation 3.
 She also appears in one of the game's opening videos as a talkshow host having an interview with David Hayter, who voices Solid Snake in the game.
 In 2006, she joined James Garner, Abigail Breslin, Bill Cobbs, and others in The Ultimate Gift.
 In 2008, Meriwether had a brief cameo as comic-book character Battle Diva in the episode "Harper Knows" of the Disney Channel original series Wizards of Waverly Place.
 In 2010, she was once again reunited on screen with Hollywood veteran Bill Cobbs in No Limit Kids: Much Ado About Middle School.
 She voices President Winters in the video game Vanquish by PlatinumGames.

 2010s

 Meriwether continued to work on stage, television, game voice-overs, and feature films.
-She has made guest appearances on Desperate Housewives, Hawaii Five-0, The League, and Don't Trust the B---- in Apartment 23.
+She has made guest appearances on Desperate Housewives, Hawaii Five-0, The League, and Don't Trust the B— in Apartment 23.
 Most recently, she revisited her role as Miss Hastings in the sequel/prequel to The Ultimate Gift, The Ultimate Life (2013), directed by Michael Landon Jr. She is also starring in the short film Kitty.

 She made appearances at Comic Cons, where she spoke about her roles in Batman, Star Trek, and Time Tunnel.

 Personal life

 On April 20, 1958, Meriwether married Frank Aletter.
 They had two daughters and divorced in 1974.
+She was in a relationship with the Mexican trapeze artist Victor Daniel "Tito" Gaona in the late 1970s and early 1980s.
 Since September 21, 1986, Meriwether has been married to Marshall Borden.